 In various debates concerning the multiple crises that have marked the first quarter of the 21st century, the notion of landscape has become a pivotal term: from the rhetoric of global organisations to social media imagery, and from the Venice Biennale to tourism advertising campaigns, 'landscape' travels across different spheres of culture, interconnecting notions of beauty and survival, heritage and leisure, natural resources and identities.
 Whether in strategies for efficiency and ‘resilience’ in the face of total environmental catastrophe, or in approaches that challenge human-centric worldviews, the notion of the landscape is there, making it increasingly imperative to critically examine this growing topicality and ubiquity.
 What lies 'under' the landscape?

-Boulouki is inviting abstracts for the Symposium Under the Landscape, which will take place in the islands of Santorini and Therasia from 26th June to 29th June 2022.
-The Symposium is the third instalment of a series of events organised by Boulouki in Santorini and Therasia.
-Following two applied (field-research and construction) workshops, the Symposium aims to be a theoretical counterpart and to generate an interaction between different fields around the study of landscapes.
-It will comprise keynote lectures by distinguished thinkers and a three-day workshop for young researchers.
-The present call for abstracts concerns the latter: we invite contributions from researchers (PhD students, early-stage Post-Docs) and practitioners from all disciplines that engage critically with landscape and its transformations (architecture/landscape architecture, environmental studies and ecology, geography, ethnography, history, archaeology, fine arts, etc.).
+The Symposium Under the Landscape took place in the islands of Santorini and Therasia from 26th June to 29th June 2022.
+The Symposium was the third instalment of a series of events organised by Boulouki in Santorini and Therasia.
+Following two applied (field-research and construction) workshops, the Symposium aimed to be a theoretical counterpart and to generate an interaction between different fields around the study of landscapes.
+It comprised keynote lectures by distinguished thinkers and a three-day workshop for young researchers (PhD students, early-stage Post-Docs) and practitioners from all disciplines that engage critically with landscape and its transformations (architecture/landscape architecture, environmental studies and ecology, geography, ethnography, history, archaeology, fine arts, etc.).

 Invocations of landscape in everyday speech are often combined with its understanding as a panorama, an object of observation or admiration.
 If today such an appreciation of landscape is associated with its commodification, it nevertheless seems to have its roots in a deeper detachment of the human being from her environment, tracing back as far as 1350 AD, when Petrarch climbed up Mount Ventoux, with the apparently novel intention of ‘admiring the view’.
 In the following centuries, ‘aesthetic’ understandings of landscape appear to have developed in tandem with the intention to treat landscape (and the world at large) as an object of rational planning and organization.
 Such perspectives increasingly disconnect the practical and productive aspects of landscape from the ideas and values that underpin it, and are tacitly reproduced within it.

-The Symposium will be a two-fold event: The first day (26 June) will take place in Santorini, as a conference, open to the public.
-It will feature four keynote lectures by scholars from the fields of philosophy, cultural geography, landscape architecture, and ethnography.
-In the following three days (27, 28 June and 29 June) the Symposium will move to the island of Therasia – just a few sea miles from Santorini – taking the form of an itinerant, outdoor workshop focused on the research of the selected participants (selected on the basis of their abstract).
-They selected participants are divided into four sessions, each corresponding to one of the keynote lectures.
-Each session will take place in a different location in Therasia (focusing on different instances of its natural and man-made landscape), and it will be chaired by one keynote speaker, alongside a guest commentator.
-The symposium will conclude with a round-table discussion among keynote speakers and other invited scholars, which will weave together the lessons and insights gained in the previous sessions, as well as a final keynote lecture open to the public (29 June), back in the island of Santorini.
+The Symposium was a two-fold event: The first day (26 June) took place in Santorini, as a conference, open to the public.
+It featured four keynote lectures by scholars from the fields of philosophy, cultural geography, landscape architecture, and ethnography.
+In the following three days (27, 28 June and 29 June) the Symposium moved to the island of Therasia – just a few sea miles from Santorini – taking the form of an itinerant, outdoor workshop focused on the research of the selected participants (selected on the basis of their abstract).
+They selected participants were divided into four sessions, each corresponding to one of the keynote lectures.
+Each session took place in a different location in Therasia (focusing on different instances of its natural and man-made landscape), and it was chaired by one keynote speaker, alongside a guest commentator.
+The symposium concluded with a final keynote lecture open to the public (29 June), back in the island of Santorini.

 Anna Lowenhaupt Tsing, Heather Anne Swanson, Elaine Gan, and Nils Bubandt (eds) Arts of Living on a Damaged Planet.
 Ghosts of the Anthropocene (Minneapolis : University of Minnesota Press, 2017).